Penalties for Credit Card Fraud in Colorado

 If you are found guilty of being in possession of these financial devices for unlawful purposes, you could be facing anywhere from six months to three years in prison and a fine of $5,000 to $100,000, along with the possible restitution fees owed to the victim.

 Because of the complex nature of credit card fraud charges and the seriousness of the penalties that accompany them, it is important to have legal counsel there to help you.
 The Bussey Law Firm, P.C. is ready to assist you during these times, so give us a call today and find out what we can do to make sure you are receiving the proper defense you deserve.
-Contact The Bussey Law Firm, P.C. today at (719) 475-2555.
+Contact a theft defense lawyer at The Bussey Law Firm, P.C. today at (719) 475-2555.